mata-elang-stable/docs/docs/quick-start.md

 # Quick Start Guide

+This guide will help you to get started with Mata Elang.
+Mata Elang is a network security platform that provides network intrusion detection and prevention system (NIDS/NIPS) capabilities.
+It is designed to help you monitor and secure your network infrastructure.

 ## Defense Center - Hardware Requirements

 In the latest version of Mata Elang, there are huge improvements in terms of performance and scalability.
 The hardware requirements for the new version change significantly.
 The following table shows the minimum and recommended hardware requirements for the new version of Mata Elang.